-Each UUT port can have either power pair measured (reported voltage can be positive or negative depending on polarity) shorted (this is only provided for special order), or connected to the Full Wave Bridge and subsequent load circuits.
+Each UUT port can have either power pair measured (reported voltage can be positive or negative depending on polarity), or connected to the Full Wave Bridge and subsequent load circuits.

 5.3.
 Signature, class, and load

 The IEEE 802.3at controller (also known as the PD PoE controller) used is the TI TPS2378.